abdu21k/Oop_Modeling_Group_11/README.md

 Simulate a few transactions (e.g., purchase 100 chairs, sell 20, transfer 30)

 Check if stock levels are correct after each one

+Healthcare Management System

+What we are Doing in This Project:

+In this project, we will try to building a Healthcare Management System that helps hospitals or clinics manage patient records, appointments, doctors, and treatments.
+The main goal is to make it easier to organize healthcare data, so things like booking appointments, storing patient history, and assigning doctors are handled properly and efficiently.

+My Plan / Structure:

+1. What Features the System Needs

+Here are the core things I want the system to do:

+Register and manage patients

+Register doctors and their specialties

+Book, view, and manage appointments

+Record treatments or diagnoses

+Track medication prescribed to patients

+Optional: billing and payment tracking

+2. Main Entities I Need

+we will design tables or classes for:

+Patient: patient ID, name, age, gender, contact info, medical history

+Doctor: doctor ID, name, department/specialty, contact info

+Appointment: appointment ID, patient ID, doctor ID, date/time, reason

+Treatment Record: treatment ID, patient ID, doctor ID, diagnosis, prescription, date

+(Optional) Billing: billing ID, patient ID, service given, total cost, payment status

+Logic flow

+1. Patient Registration:

+Add new patient to the system

+Store basic details and any existing medical info

+2. Doctor Registration:

+Add doctors with their specialties (e.g., Cardiology, Pediatrics)

+Store contact and working hours if needed

+3. Appointment Booking:

+A patient can request an appointment with a specific doctor

+System checks doctor availability

+Appointment is saved with date, time, and purpose

+4. Managing Treatments:

+After appointment, doctor updates patient's record with diagnosis and treatment

+If medicine is prescribed, system saves that info too

+5. Viewing Patient Records:

+Admin or doctor can view full medical history for any patient

+Useful for ongoing or repeat visits

+6. (Optional) Billing and Payments:

+Track the cost of treatments or consultations

+Mark payments as paid/unpaid
+---

+How we wll Build It (Step-by-Step Tasks):

+1. Create data structures / tables:

+Patient

+Doctor

+Appointment

+Treatment

+(Optional) Billing

+2. Create basic functions or pages:

+Add / edit / delete patients and doctors

+Book appointments

+View appointments by date or doctor

+Record treatments after appointments

+View patient medical history

+3. Add logic for validations:

+Prevent double-booking doctors

+Ensure appointment date/time is valid

+Validate required fields (e.g., no blank names)

+4. Test the system:

+Register a few patients and doctors

+Book and view appointments

+Simulate treatments and view record
+Extra Features (if I finish early):

+Allow search by patient name or ID

+Add login system for doctors/admins

+Generate printable reports (appointments, medical history)

+Notify about upcoming appointments